angellareo/angellareo/README.md

 💬 Contact me if you have any comment, suggestion or doubt about my work.

-📫 You can reach me at: angel.lareo@gmail.com
+📫 You can reach me at: angel.lareo@uam.es

 ## Other interests